Larry Sabato: Predictions accuracy

 In November 2010, Crystal Ball projected that Republicans would pick up 55 seats in the House of Representatives, later the Republicans picked up 63 House seats.
 It predicted a pickup of 8 seats in the Senate for Republicans, later the Republicans picked up 6 Senate seats.
 In 2012, Crystal Ball projected that Obama would win the presidency with 290 electoral votes to 248 for Romney; there would be no change in partisan makeup of the Senate, with Democrats at 53 and Republicans at 47; and Democrats would pick up 3 seats in the House of Representatives, for a result of 239 Republicans and 196 Democrats.
 The projection was similar to the actual results but Crystal Ball underestimated Obama's number of electoral votes (332) and underestimated Democratic victories in both the Senate (Democrats picked up two seats) and in the House (Democrats picked up eight seats).

 Crystal Ball made widespread incorrect predictions in 2016, wrongly predicting the outcome of the presidential race, as well as the outcomes of the Senate and House races.
 The night before voting took place, Sabato appeared on MSNBC and stated that Hillary Clinton would win 322 and Donald Trump would win 216 electoral college votes; in fact, Trump won 306 and Clinton won 232.
 Sabato and his staff summarized the results in an article entitled "Mea Culpa, Mea Culpa, Mea Maxima Culpa".
 Crystal Balls predictions were more accurate in 2020.
 Crystal Ball predicted Joe Biden would win the presidency with 321 electoral votes to Trump's 217.
 Biden ended up winning 306 to Trump's 232, with North Carolina (15 electoral votes) being Crystal Balls only incorrectly predicted state.
 In the Senate, Crystal Ball correctly predicted Democrats would regain control, although they predicted flips in Maine and North Carolina which did not materialize.

 Crystal Ball predicted Kamala Harris would defeat Donald Trump in the 2024 presidential election, 276–262 in the Electoral College.
 This forecast was posted one day before the election with an acknowledgment by Crystal Ball that close polling made a forecast difficult to create.
 Trump defeated Harris 312–226 in the Electoral College.

 Earmark controversy

 In June 2009, it was revealed that Sabato's Center for Politics had been the recipient of over $7 million in earmarked money from Congressman Virgil Goode, whom Sabato predicted would win re-election in 2008, despite declining poll numbers; Goode ultimately lost the race by fewer than 800 votes out of about 316,000 votes cast.
 Political blogger Greg Sargent suggested that Sabato should have revealed his Center's financial connection to Goode or recused himself from making predictions about the race.

 Personal views

 Criticism of Donald Trump

-Sabato is a critic of United States President Donald Trump, stating he believed that Trump's presidency was the "worst" in U.S. history.
+Sabato is a critic of United States President Donald Trump, stating he believed that Trump's first presidency was the "worst" in U.S. history.
 In July 2021, the Republican Party of Virginia demanded Sabato, as director of the non-partisan Center of American Politics, be investigated by the University of Virginia for his tweets criticizing Trump.